 Edit, Rotate, & Crop Images in the Editor

-Pro-Tip: You collapse the left-hand and right-hand side panels by clicking the arrow icons on each side of the editor screen.
+Pro-Tip: You can collapse the left-hand and/or right-hand side panels by clicking the arrow icons on each side of the editor screen.
+If you collapse both, this will enter you in preview mode.

 Page Views

-Clicking the blue "View All Pages" button at the top of the screen will change to the full-page view, shown below.
+Clicking the blue "Manage Pages" button at the top of the screen will change to the full-page view, shown below.

-Here you can view all of the pages or spreads in your project.
+Here you can view all of the pages/spreads in your project.
 You can also add, delete, and rearrange pages.
-While you can add images in this view, you must return to the single-page view to change layouts or edit text.
-You can return to the page view by clicking the blue arrow icon at the top of the screen again.
+As well as add images, add text, and change page layouts in this view.
+You must return to the single-page view to remove or make edits to a photo on a page.

 Details on adding, removing, and rearranging pages can be found here: Add, Delete, & Rearrange Pages in a Project.